scalabli/yadig/docs/quickstart.rst

     app.logger.warning('A warning occurred (%d apples)', 42)
     app.logger.error('An error occurred')

-The attached :attr:`~flask.Flask.logger` is a standard logging :class:`~logging.Logger`, so head over to the official :mod:`logging` docs for more information.
+The attached :attr:`~citus.API.logger` is a standard logging :class:`~logging.Logger`, so head over to the official :mod:`logging` docs for more information.